 This is somewhat of an autobiography of my design career and summarieses how over decades I was directed to certain rare pieces of history/information that kept rounding out my basic hypothesis.
 I was trying to understand why society developed into such a crazy mess with regards to how we have designed our spaces, furniture, shoes, movement, body awareness and connection to nature.

-When I was in high school I saw a funny looking stool at the Kansas Zen Center which was used for sitting kneeling style on the floor.
+When I was in high school (early 1980s) I saw a funny looking stool at the Kansas Zen Center which was used for sitting kneeling style on the floor.
 I was fascinated as I had never seen anything like it, and this floor chair communicated the idea that sitting on the floor was possible.
-I had no one to tell me anything about HOW to sit on this floor kneeling bench or any instructions.
+I had no one to tell me anything about HOW or WHY to sit on this floor kneeling bench or any instructions.
 But I found it pretty self explanatory.
 I sat on it and I seemed to stay up, without any support on any side.
 This floor kneeling stool changed something about my body that made sitting more powerful and I found I could meditate with more focus and intensity.

 Several decades later, the answers are revealed, the world goes crazy over active sitting and standing at work and yoga integrates with furniture.
 Major scientists and health and fitness teachers promote the same ideas that our ancestors practiced even before modern offices.
 Here is an excerpt from a typical blog describing what I was experiencing: